Wasserstein Stability for Persistence Diagrams: Abstract

 \section{Abstract}

 The stability of persistence diagrams is among the most important results in applied and computational topology.
-Most results in the literature phrase stability in terms of the \emph{bottleneck distance} between diagrams and the $\infty$-norm of perturbations.
+Most results in the literature phrase stability in terms of the bottleneck distance between persistence diagrams constructed via filtrations by sub-level sets of functions and the $\infty$-norm of perturbations of the input functions.
 This has two main implications: it makes the space of persistence diagrams rather pathological and it is often provides very pessimistic bounds with respect to outliers.
 In this paper, we provide new stability results with respect to the $p$-Wasserstein distance between persistence diagrams.
-This includes an elementary proof for the setting of functions on sufficiently finite spaces in terms of the $p$-norm of the perturbations, along with an algebraic framework for $p$-Wasserstein distance which extends the results to wider class of modules.
-We also provide apply the results to a wide range of applications in topological data analysis (TDA) including topological summaries, persistence transforms and the special but important case of Vietoris-Rips complexes.
+This includes an elementary proof for the setting of functions on sufficiently finite spaces (e.g. finite regular CW-complexes) in terms of the $p$-norm of the perturbations, and applying this result to a wide range of applications in topological data analysis (TDA) including topological summaries, persistent homology transforms of shapes and Vietoris-Rips filtrations.